 Regarding the Illinois Alternate Assessment (IAA), all applicable accommodations should be specified in the student's Individualized Education Program (IEP) including those meant to address LEP.
-There are no additional state testing accommodations to implement for IAA-eligible students who are also ELLs.

-Regarding the ACCESS for ELLs,TM accommodations are available for students with an Individualized Education Program.
-See the ACCESS for ELLsTM Test Administration Manual for additional information.
+Regarding the ACCESS for ELLs® and Alternate ACCESS for ELLs,® accommodations are available for students with an Individualized Education Program.
+See the appropriate Test Administration Manual for additional information.